FAQ2025-11-19T16:50:28+00:00

 Each yacht or motorboat should clearly say what is included in the rate and what is extra.
 Normally, your captain/skipper and crew if applicable, any water sports as described, as well as the base port (unless the boat is unmoored), and a selection of complimentary drinks are included.
 What’s not included is fuel or mooring at another port, premium wines, food and any specifically requested extras.
 In certain circumstances, depending on the boat, sleeping aboard may incur an additional fee, but this will be explained prior to booking.

 You can choose to book ahead and secure the boat you want, or you can choose to book last minute in order to take advantage of any discounts we have negotiated with our partners.
-If you choose to book last minute, it is important to note that you will usually only be able to book for the next day in mid and high seasons.
+If you choose to book last minute, it is important to note that in mid and high season, last-minute availability is usually only for the following day.
 Please also remember, when booking last minute, that it is important not to delay making payment when requested, as a delay could result in someone else booking your chosen boat.
 Either way, whether it is last minute or advance booking boat rentals, we are always happy to discuss your charter with you.
 Just call us on +34 605 448 466 and we will help find the perfect charter boat for you.

 Before recommending an itinerary, we like to talk to you to try and discover what you want to get out of your charter.
 Whether it’s a day, two days or a week or more, we can work with you to create an itinerary that is bespoke to you.